 Just as Kleenex and Q-tips are commonly used brand names for tissues and cotton swabs, Vaseline is a brand name for 100 percent white refined petroleum jelly.

-Because there are no oil glands in the lips, the lips are very prone to drying out, especially in cold, dry climates with little moisture in the air.
+Because there are no oil glands to protect the exposed pink mucosal surface of the lips, the lips are very prone to drying out, especially in cold, dry climates with little moisture in the air.
 This article will discuss whether or not Vaseline is a recommended product for dry, chapped lips.

 Vaseline is known as an occlusive, which means it can